📖 Introduction

 However, directly accessing this path doesn’t reveal anything.

-After testing different inputs, we discover that adding any parameter value (e.g., /?source=anything
+After testing different inputs, we discover that adding any parameter value (e.g., /?source=anything) reveals the source code.

 import web